The world isn’t ending (at least not today)

 left with each other handing out food and water asking where’s so and so

-and what do you need and bring over the children and the world really could end
+and what do you need and bring over the children

-any minute it really could it’s happened before it’ll happen again there have been worse
+and the world really could end any minute it really could it’s happened before

-times and there will be worse times and tomorrow at least tomorrow my mother
+and tomorrow at least tomorrow i’m sure my mother will call to say everything

-in the meadow to graze as the snow falls thick over all of us
+horses put out in the meadow to graze as the snow falls thick over all of us